Infrastructure Security

 Without installing management agents on hosts, there is an increased risk of manual misconfigurations, difficulty in maintaining consistent configurations, and potential security vulnerabilities due to reduced visibility and ability to manage hosts effectively.

-IS-2: Automated Patch Management
+IS-2: Automated Patch Management Tools

 Control Statement